-In most cases, applications for injunctions will only be heard by the court after the respondent has been served with the application and the affidavit (a sworn statement).
+In most cases, applications for injunctions will only be heard by the court after the respondent has been served with the application and the affidavit.
 Unlike applications for intervention orders under state law, police are not involved with applications for injunctions and do not effect service.
 That must be done by a third party, usually a paid process server.

 The court is usually reluctant to hear an ex parte application for an injunction when a wife seeks an order directing the husband to vacate the matrimonial home.
 The court is more likely to hear an ex parte application for an injunction to restrain a person from intimidating or assaulting another person.

 If the wife needs an ex parte or an urgent interim injunction, she must file an application seeking interim orders, together with an affidavit setting out the reasons for seeking an injunction.
 She should support the allegations by affidavits from other evidence if available (e.g. from eye witnesses to violence, witnesses to her physical condition, or medical evidence by a doctor).
 If the wife is only seeking final orders, she need only file the appropriate application and no other supporting material, unless the application is contested.